tnfe/bbo/README.md

 ## Building

-### node is a dependency, use terminal to install it with:
+### node is a dependency, use terminal to install it with

 ```JavaScript
 git clone git://github.com/tnfe/bbo.git